wishyouhappy/wishyouhappy.github.io/about.md

 	  <p>Hey there!
 I am Christina, a northwestern university graduate student majoring in computer science.
 I am interested and skilled in web/software development.
 Self-motivated, hard-working and maintain a little progress every day.</p>

 	 <p>
-	  Wide range of hobbies, I love piano, drawing, travel and music.
+	  Wide range of hobbies, I play piano, love drawing, travel and music.
 I have a dream, wish that I can see the beatiful scenery, story, people around the world.</p>

 <!-- 	<h2>Coding skills</h2>
 	<p>